Dental amalgam controversy: Further developments

 In 1855, Dr. J. Foster Flagg, a professor of dental pathology in Philadelphia, experimented with new mixtures of amalgam.
 In 1861, he presented his findings to the Pennsylvania Association of Dental Surgeons and, in 1881, he published his book, Plastic and Plastic Fillings.
 (Amalgam fillings were often called "plastic fillings" at the time.)
 The inevitable result of this affair was that silver amalgam was proven to be "an excellent filling material", and expanded dentistry's "ability to save teeth".
 Around the same time, John and Charles Tomes in England conducted research on the expansion and contraction of the various amalgam products.
 During the American Civil War, the debate on the merits of amalgam continued.
 In dental meetings, with now decades of use and dental research came the recognition of the importance of good technique and proper mixture on long-term success.
 It was argued, "the fault was not in the material but in the manipulation....
 Some men's amalgam is good universally, and some men's gold is bad universally; the difference lies in the preparation of the tooth and in the plug (filling)."

 More controversy came in 1872, when an amalgam filling was reported as the cause of death of a Nebraska middle-aged man, resulting in a public outcry against the use of amalgam.
-His physicians reported that the filling caused swelling of his mouth, throat and windpipe, completely hindering respiration.
-Given that the involved tooth was a lower second molar, it was later considered very likely that the patient died from Ludwig's Angina, which is a type of cellulitis, rather than mercury poisoning.
+His physicians reported that the filling caused swelling of his mouth, throat, and windpipe, completely hindering respiration.
+Given that the involved tooth was a lower second molar, it was later considered very likely that the patient died from Ludwig's angina, which is a type of cellulitis, rather than mercury poisoning.
 Another alleged case of "pytalism" causing headache, fever, rapid pulse, metallic taste, loss of appetite, and generalized malaise was reported in 1872 in a female patient following the insertion of eight amalgam fillings.
-Later, however, another dentist examined the fillings and noted they had, in a short period of time, washed away, and that upon gentle pressure the metal crumbled away.
-He removed all the fillings with an explorer in three minutes; and concluded poor workmanship alone could have explained the patient's symptoms.
+Later, however, another dentist examined the fillings and noted they had, in a short period, washed away, and that upon gentle pressure the metal crumbled away.
+He removed all the fillings with an explorer in three minutes and concluded poor workmanship alone could have explained the patient's symptoms.

 Alfred Stock was a German chemist who reported becoming very ill in the 1920s and traced his illness to his amalgam fillings and resulting mercury intoxication.
 He described his recovery after the fillings were removed and believed that amalgam fillings would come to be seen as a "sin against humanity".
-Stock had also previously been exposed to toxic levels of mercury vapor during the course of his work, due to his use of liquid mercury in some novel laboratory apparatus he invented.
+Stock had also previously been exposed to toxic levels of mercury vapor during his work, due to his use of liquid mercury in some novel laboratory apparatus he invented.